ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 ## Accessibility

 The feature's UI is designed and oriented toward the comfort and ease of use.
 The proofreading floating dialog can be easily moved around, addressing the needs of left-handed editors and right-to-left language users.
 The clear, simple design is more readable for users with vision impairments.
-The dialog can also be navigated and operated with keyboard, eliminating the need to use a mouse or other pointing device.
+The dialog can also be navigated and operated with keyboard, eliminating the need to use a mouse or another pointing device.

 The feature is compliant with WCAG 2.1 and Section 508 accessibility standards.